State Personnel Files

 The State Employee Personnel Records Privacy Act (N.C.Gen.Stat. § 126-22 to -30) defines State Personnel Files as any information gathered by a state agency (UNCG is a state agency) which employs an individual "wherever kept and in whatever form" that relates to the individual's application, selection or nonselection, promotions, demotions, transfers, leave, salary, suspension, performance evaluation forms, disciplinary actions and termination of employment.
-Thus, an employee's "official" personnel file located in either the Office of Human Resource Services (SPA) or in the Provosts Office (faculty and EPA-Non-faculty) may only contain some of the employee's personnel records.
+Thus, an employee's "official" personnel file located in either the Office of Human Resources (SPA and EPA-Non-faculty) or in the Provosts Office (faculty) may only contain some of the employee's personnel records.
 Others may be kept by the employee's department, department head, etc.

 Do I have the right to see my personnel files?

 Yes.
 As a general rule the employee, an applicant for employment, or a former employee of UNCG (from now on I'll use the term "employee" to mean all of these categories), may examine all of his or her own personnel files except for pre-employment letters of reference and medical or mental health records that a prudent physician would not divulge to a patient.
 In the latter case, the records may be disclosed to a licensed physician designated in writing by the employee.

 Does the general public or the news media have a right to see my personnel files?

 No. However, each state agency (including UNCG) must maintain a record for each of its employees showing the employee's

 - date and amount of most recent increase or decrease in salary,

 - date of most recent promotion, demotion, transfer, separation, or other change in position classification,